linda-seiter/cmsc115_2252/week3/week3_lesson.md

 ### Branch Coverage - Example3.java

-Consider the following decision table that suggests a morning activity based on the day and weather:
+Consider the following decision table that suggests a morning activity based on the day and outdoor temperature:

 | isWeekend | temperature < 50 | activity         |
 | --------- | ---------------- | ---------------- |